CleverCloud/doc.clever-cloud.com/commons/admin-console/apps-management.md

 ## Dedicated build

-Your application can be built on a different instance (with more ressources) if you need to.
+Your application can be built on a different instance (with more ressources) and then be deployed on its regular scaler.
 `pico` and `nano` scalers are using this feature by default.
 You can find the option under your application informations: `Enable dedicated build instance`.